ingean/arcgis-wab-labellayer/README.md

 # arcgis-wab-labellayer
 ArcGIS Web AppBuilder Widget for labeling added layers

-#### Install
+#### Install widget
-Copy arcgis-wab-labellayer folder to
+- Copy LabelLayer folder to
-%WebAppBuilder_Install%/client/stemapp/widgets
+> %WebAppBuilder%/client/stemapp/widgets

 ## Development
 The widget can be developed further or bugs may be fixed.
 Follow instructions to set up a development environment.